 - I. According to the science, and decades of polls of public opinion across North America, equal shared parenting is appropriate for most, if not the vast majority of, families.
-By preventing undue litigation concerning families contesting parenting plans within a narrow range (as both parents are normal range), the very expensive family law system can devote its resources to the families with significant issues. - II.
-Many who contest equal shared parenting as the appropriate outcome for most families usually have a vested stake in the current litigious system, either because they feel that if that favours their constituency or because they are remunerated from the current system as a service provider or academic in some fashion. - a.
+By preventing undue litigation concerning families contesting parenting plans within a narrow band of 70/30 to 50/50 (where both parents are typically of normal skill set and aptitude), the very expensive family law system can devote its resources to the families with significant issues. - II.
+Many who contest equal shared parenting as the appropriate outcome for most families usually have a vested stake in the current litigious system, either because they feel that if that favours their constituency or because they are remunerated from the current system as a service provider or academic in some fashion. - III.
 For decades, public opinion in Canada and across North America has been very strongly in favour of a presumption of equal shared parenting.
 Canadian polling has consistently indicated that over 70% of the population (notably measured across all demographics age, gender, political affiliation and region) support ESP.
 Support is over 80% once undecided responses are factored out.
 Opposition is typically less than 10%.
-The public, who have directly experienced (the divorce rate is approaching 50%) the current litigious system or who have immediate family members or close friends who have directly experienced the current system uniformly is of the view that it is costly, wasteful and harmful to children and that the results do not advance children's best interests and the perpetuation of the conflict is itself a palpable harm.
+The public, who have directly experienced (the divorce rate is approaching 50%) the current litigious system or who have immediate family members or close friends who have directly experienced the current system uniformly is of the view that it is costly, wasteful and harmful to children and that the results do not advance children's best interests and the perpetuation of the conflict is itself a palpable harm. - IV.
 Science supports the view that the conflict itself, as opposed to the particular parenting plan, is the greatest risk to children.
-The science is clear that the closer you get to two equal primary parents, the better the long-term outcomes for children of separated families. - b.
-The overwhelming scientific consensus in favour of equal parenting for most families as a means of enhancing child outcomes is widely published and summarized in Professor Fabricius' presentation.
-It is accessible on various websites that compile this including those of the Canadian Equal Parenting Coalition, Lawyers for Shares Parenting, Leading Women for Shared Parenting, National Parents Organization and the International Council on Shared Parenting.
-Meta Analyses by Professor Linda Nielsen and by Professor Edward Kruk of UBC and Professor Paul Millar of Nipissing University demonstrate that the only published studies which so not support ESP were biased and/or poorly on Bill C-78 by the Canadian Association for Equality and Brian Ludmer, B.Comm, LLB.
+The science is clear that the closer you get to two equal primary parents, the better the long-term outcomes for children of separated families. - V. The overwhelming scientific consensus in favour of equal parenting for most families as a means of enhancing child outcomes is widely published and summarized in Professor Fabricius' presentation.
+It is accessible on various websites that compile this including those of the Canadian Equal Parenting Coalition, Lawyers for Shared Parenting, Leading Women for Shared Parenting, National Parents Organization and the International Council on Shared Parenting.
+Meta Analyses by Professor Linda Nielsen and by Professor Edward Kruk of UBC and Professor Paul Millar of Nipissing University demonstrate that the only published studies which do not support ESP were biased and/or poorly structured and/or of limited sample size or not even peer-reviewed in a leading Journal. - VI.
+The public's extremely negative experience with the current dysfunctional system it does not advance children's best interests is so pervasive, that this informed experience trumps the views of those who make their living off of the current system.
+Millions of Canadians' collective experience (representing millions of affected children) cannot be wrong.
+Rather this experience should inform those charged with considering reforms to the system and updating the legislation for today's realities.